 Goodwill represents the excess of consideration over the fair value of identifiable assets and liabilities acquired in a business combination.
 Goodwill is not amortised but is tested for impairment annually, or more frequently where events or changes in circumstances indicate that the carrying value may be impaired.
 Goodwill is stated at cost less any impairment.
-At 24 September 2023 the goodwill has been allocated to the operating segments described in note 2.
 For the purpose of impairment testing, goodwill is allocated to cash generating units that are consistent with the Group's operating segments.
+At 29 September 2024 the balance of goodwill remaining is allocated to the Operator-led operating segment.
 As properties move between segments the associated goodwill will also be transferred.